jc21/docker-jenkins-node/README.md

 docker containers, in this case it's required for Jenkins to connect easily to this host.

-SSH logins will only accept an [SSH key](rootfs/home/jenkins/.ssh/id_rsa.key), not a password.
+SSH logins will only accept an SSH key not a password.

 To overwrite the SSH keys in this image, you can either extend with the method above with new keys or mount new keys within your container.